Coding Standards#

 Style and Formatting#

-The Aviary development team uses the autopep8 formatter to handle formatting in a consistent way across the codebase.
-Autopep8 is a tool that formats Python code (through alteration of whitespace and line breaks) to follow a consistent style and attempt to keep lines within the character limit whenever possible.
-Aviary uses autopep8 as part of its pre-commit scripts.
-The only required setting (which Aviary automatically enforces) is max_line_length = 89.
-Use of the aggressive or experimental flag is optional and up to the user, but take care that these settings do not alter code function or significantly hamper readability.
-The utility isort is also recommended for formatting of import statements (something not specifically handled by autopep8), but it is currently not required.
+The Aviary development team uses the ruff formatter to handle formatting in a consistent way across the codebase.
+Ruff is a tool that formats Python code (through alteration of whitespace and line breaks) to follow a consistent style and attempt to keep lines within the character limit whenever possible.
+Aviary uses ruff as part of its pre-commit scripts.
+Aviary includes a configuration script for ruff, so devs can directly run ruff within the repository and it will use the correct rules.
+Aviary uses a maximum line length of 100 as a compromise between short, readable lines, and preventing exessive line breaks.
+The linting capability of ruff is also recommended to be run on all code you plan to contribute to Aviary, but it is currently not required.

 Pre-Commit Setup#